 Welcome to Country

-We are very pleased with the welcome and support we have received during our work in Aurukun since we first became involved with the project.
+We appreciate the welcome and support we have received during our work in Aurukun since we first became involved with the project.

 Our project is built on demonstrating respect for the knowledge, experience and capabilities of the community.